roselmamendes/googlePyrate/README.md

 ## Scope:

-  o- The user type what he/she desire to search.
+  o- By console the user type what he/she desire to search.

-  o- The googlePYrate get the results from Google and return the result using your own view.
+  o- The googlePYrate get the results from Google and return the result using the console.

 This project was created aiming to learn python.
 Maybe the scope is simple and useless.